๐ŸŒŽIntro to Native American Studies

 Treaty of New Echota (1835)

-• Signed by unauthorized faction—the "Treaty Party" represented perhaps 500 of 17,000 Cherokee; Principal Chief John Ross and the Cherokee National Council rejected it
+• Signed by an unauthorized faction: the "Treaty Party" represented perhaps 500 of 17,000 Cherokee.
+Principal Chief John Ross and the Cherokee National Council rejected it entirely.

-• Legal foundation for the Trail of Tears—despite protests and a Supreme Court ruling (Worcester v.
-Georgia) affirming Cherokee sovereignty, removal proceeded
+• Legal foundation for the Trail of Tears: despite protests, a petition signed by nearly 16,000 Cherokee, and a Supreme Court ruling (Worcester v.
+Georgia, 1832) affirming Cherokee sovereignty, removal proceeded under this treaty's authority.

 Plains Treaties: Reservation Confinement

 Western expansion brought new treaty-making focused on confining Plains nations to reservations while opening territory to settlers and railroads.
-These treaties promised protection of reserved lands—promises systematically broken.
+These treaties promised protection of reserved lands, but those promises were systematically broken.

 Treaty of Fort Laramie (1851)

-• Defined tribal territories for Lakota, Cheyenne, Arapaho, Crow, and other nations across the Great Plains—the first comprehensive mapping of Plains boundaries
+• Defined tribal territories for Lakota, Cheyenne, Arapaho, Crow, and other nations across the Great Plains.
+This was the first comprehensive mapping of Plains boundaries by the U.S. government.

-• Fundamentally misunderstood by U.S. negotiators who assumed centralized tribal authority; many bands never considered themselves bound by signatures of others
+• Fundamentally misunderstood by U.S. negotiators, who assumed centralized tribal authority existed where it did not.
+Many bands never considered themselves bound by signatures of leaders from other bands.

 Treaty of Medicine Lodge (1867)

-• Promised provisions and supplies that rarely arrived or arrived spoiled, creating humanitarian crises on reservations
+• Promised provisions and supplies that rarely arrived, or arrived spoiled, creating humanitarian crises on reservations and undermining any trust in federal commitments.

-• Hunting rights retained—tribes could hunt buffalo south of the Arkansas River, but the deliberate destruction of buffalo herds soon made this meaningless
+• Hunting rights retained: tribes could hunt buffalo south of the Arkansas River.
+But the deliberate destruction of buffalo herds by commercial hunters (encouraged by the U.S. military) soon made this right meaningless.

 Treaty of Fort Laramie (1868)

-• Red Cloud's War success—one of few treaties resulting from Native military victory; the U.S. abandoned Bozeman Trail forts
+• Red Cloud's War success: this is one of the few treaties resulting from a Native military victory.
+The U.S. agreed to abandon its forts along the Bozeman Trail.

-• Broken within a decade—gold discovery in 1874 brought illegal miners; the U.S. seized the Black Hills in 1877, a taking the Supreme Court later called unconstitutional (United States v.
-Sioux Nation, 1980)
+• Broken within a decade: gold discovery in the Black Hills in 1874 brought illegal miners.
+The U.S. seized the Black Hills in 1877, a taking the Supreme Court later ruled was unconstitutional (United States v.
+Sioux Nation, 1980), awarding compensation the Lakota have refused to accept.

-Compare: Fort Laramie 1851 vs. Fort Laramie 1868—the first attempted to define boundaries for peaceful coexistence; the second, following Red Cloud's War, represented a rare Native diplomatic victory.
-Both were ultimately violated, but the 1868 treaty remains legally significant: the Lakota have refused a $1+ billion settlement, demanding return of the Black Hills instead.
+Compare: Fort Laramie 1851 vs. Fort Laramie 1868: the first attempted to define boundaries for peaceful coexistence; the second, following Red Cloud's War, represented a rare Native diplomatic victory.
+Both were ultimately violated, but the 1868 treaty remains legally significant.
+The Lakota have refused a settlement now worth over $1 billion, demanding return of the Black Hills instead.
 This is essential for understanding contemporary treaty rights activism.

 Assimilation Policy: The End of Treaty-Making

-Congress ended treaty-making with Native nations in 1871, shifting toward unilateral legislation.
+Congress ended treaty-making with Native nations in 1871 through the Indian Appropriations Act, shifting toward unilateral legislation.
 The Dawes Act represents this new approach: imposing policy without negotiation.

 Dawes Act (1887)

-• Allotment replaced treaty-making—individual 160-acre plots assigned to family heads, with "surplus" lands sold to white settlers
+• Allotment replaced treaty-making: individual 160-acre plots were assigned to family heads, with "surplus" lands opened to white settlers.

-• 90 million acres lost between 1887 and 1934 as tribal land bases shrank by two-thirds through the allotment process
+• 90 million acres lost between 1887 and 1934 as tribal land bases shrank by roughly two-thirds through the allotment process.
+This is one of the largest transfers of land from Native to non-Native ownership in U.S. history.

-• Assimilation as policy goal—reformers believed private property ownership would "civilize" Native peoples by destroying communal land tenure and tribal governance
+• Assimilation as policy goal: reformers believed private property ownership would "civilize" Native peoples by destroying communal land tenure and tribal governance structures.

 Quick Reference Table